theHamsta/ash-rtx-renderer/README.md

 # Requirements

-- You needs to have a nightly Rust toolchain installed:
+- You need to have a nightly Rust toolchain installed:
 ```
 curl https://sh.rustup.rs -sSf | sh -s -- --default-toolchain nightly
 ```